-Education family job holders work directly with children and adults in an academic or related setting.
-They support the work of the wider team by engaging with those under the Council's duty of care, and under the supervision and/or direction of teaching professionals and school management teams.
+Education family job holders work directly with learner and adults in an academic or related setting.
+They support the work of the wider team by engaging with those under the Council's duty of care, and under the supervision and/or direction of teaching professionals and service management teams.

 Role Characteristics

-At this level job holders use their management authority and/or professional knowledge and experience to make substantive decisions about not only individual children, but about the in-school service they oversee, leading a team and working closely with teaching colleagues and school management.
+At this level job holders use their management authority and/or professional knowledge and experience to make substantive decisions about not only individual learner, but about the in-service service they oversee, leading a team and working closely with teaching colleagues and service management.

 The knowledge and skills required

-At this level, the expertise that underpins job holders’ decisions and authoritative recommendations will almost always be evidenced by a combination of formal, certificated education and extended experience in a scholastic or other child centred setting.
+At this level, the expertise that underpins job holders’ decisions and authoritative recommendations will almost always be evidenced by a combination of formal, certificated education and extended experience in a scholastic or other education setting.

 Jobs at this level which do not require quite the in-depth theoretical knowledge described above will offset this with higher levels of financial responsibility and/or personal impact factors such as physical effort or more difficult working conditions.
-One to one interaction with children will involve assisting them with physical activities that require some precision.
+One to one interaction with learner will involve assisting them with physical activities that require some precision.
 This might include such activities as art, writing, tool or computer use.

 Computer use is also a day to day feature of these roles.